exonum/exonum-doc/src/glossary.md

 - [Authenticated consensus](#authenticated-consensus), in which the
   participating
   nodes are known in advance.
-This is the type of consensus implemented in Exonum
+This is the type of consensus implemented in Exonum;
 - Anonymous consensus, in which the consensus participants are not known in advance.
-  This type of consensus is commonly used in cryptocurrencies (e.g., Bitcoin)
+  This type of consensus is commonly used in cryptocurrencies (e.g., Bitcoin).

 ## Consensus Message